linthtml/linthtml/lib/rules/attr-new-line/README.md

 # attr-new-line

 If set, no more than this number of attributes may be on the same row.
-A value of 0 applies only to the first row, restricting subsequent rows to one element, and a value of "+0" is the same but allows an attribute to be on the first row if there is only one attribute.
+A value of `0` applies only to the first row, restricting subsequent rows to one element.
+A value of "+0" is the same but allows an attribute to be on the first row if there is only one attribute.

 # Options